gaehlerm/SoftwareEngineering/README.md

 We are also pretty good in communicating with others.
 Using the natural language.
 We are able to explain fairly difficult things and others understand us.
 Just as you (hopefully) understand what I write here.

-We are terrible at math and we can be extremely easily tricked.
+We are terrible at math and we can be extremely easily fooled.
 On the other hand, we are fairly good at understanding general objects, behavior and language.
 As long as they are not too complex.
 We can explain these things in English or any other language you wish.
 We can combine some of these semi complex objects into a new object, which... is still only semi complex.
 You can still describe what it does.

 This is how we are able to create extremely complex objects.
 We have to break them down into small parts that we understand very well and them build them together like Lego.
 Every time we assemble a few pieces we create something new that we give a name for and are able to explain to other humans what this thing does.